UltimateJupiter/Auto-APT-CS201/README.md

 # Auto-APT
-APT solution violent auto-completer for DUKE CS201 (Java)
+APT solution brute auto-completer for DUKE CS201 (Java)

 ### !
 Please do not rely on this for all your APTs or you will fail the exam, get a low GPA, be unemployed, have no family, and die alone